-There is a strong need to investigate INP concentrations of the past, and ice cores provide an unique and feasible opportunity to do so.
-We suggest to analyze the freezing properties of ice core melt water at different locations worldwide - we feel that other Arctic, Antarctic and mid-latitude Alpine ice cores are equally of interest.
-Beyond researching a possible anthropogenic INP signal, a multitude of ice core studies could improve our understanding of regional sources and geographical differences of INPs over otherwise inaccessible time scales.
+There is a strong need to investigate INP concentrations of the past, and ice cores provide a unique and feasible opportunity to do so.
+We suggest analyzing the freezing properties of ice core melt water at different locations worldwide - we feel that other Arctic, Antarctic, and midlatitude Alpine ice cores are equally of interest.
+Beyond researching a possible anthropogenic INP signal, a multitude of ice core studies could improve our understanding of regional sources and geographical differences of INPs over otherwise inaccessible timescales.
 Furthermore, we plan to expand our ice core analysis to include a more rigorous, systematic study analyzing the chemical and morphological composition of insoluble aerosol particles as well as their size distribution by scanning electron microscopy.
-Particle size distributions of liquid samples may also be attainable by the dynamic light scattering and the single particle scattering and extinction method.
-Moreover, future studies would greatly benefit from more comprehensive and precise knowledge about the present day INP concentration (atmospheric and fresh snow) and its variance, as well as dry and wet deposition metrics at the actual ice core drilling site.
-Finally, a modeling study could help identify (possibly anthropogenically altered) INP source regions (e.g. based on historical records of land use cover) and estimate the potential atmospheric impact that could be expected from a threefold increase of INPs at $-24\,^{\circ}$ C since the mid of the twentieth century, as it was seen in this study.
+Particle size distributions of liquid samples may also be attainable by the dynamic light scattering and the single-particle scattering and extinction methods.
+Moreover, future studies would greatly benefit from more comprehensive and precise knowledge about the present-day INP concentration (atmospheric and fresh snow) and its variance, as well as dry and wet deposition metrics at the actual ice core drilling site.
+Finally, a modeling study could help identify (possibly anthropogenically altered) INP source regions (e.g., based on historical records of land use cover) and estimate the potential atmospheric impact that could be expected from a 3-fold increase in INPs at -24 °C since the middle of the twentieth century, as was seen in this study.

 Data availability.
-The INP data of this study is uploaded to the PANGAEA data repository: https://doi.pangaea.de/10.1594/PANGAEA.
-922047.
+The INP data of this study have been uploaded to the PANGAEA data repository: https://doi.org/10.1594/PANGAEA.922047, (Schrod et al., 2020).